Andrew has been an online writer for around three years. His articles often focus on home repair and DIY projects.

 As far as interior design goes, we're going to start seeing a lot more of this material at every level of the industry.
 From small country home kitchens to large corporate office buildings in New York, this texture of sweeping dark accents in clean white stone will become the neutral backdrop for many years to come.

 Whether you're designing with deep jewel tones or going with a more elegant flare of black and white and deep red, marble lends the perfect contrast.
 We're going to see a lot more of it in kitchens and bathrooms in particular, paired with brass fixtures and matte black appliances or cabinetry.

-2017 marks the great brass revival in interior design.
-It's the new "must-have" metal in every home.
+The year 2017 marked the great brass revival in interior design.
+It became the new "must-have" metal in every home.

 The industrial look of metal is nothing new.
 We've seen a lot of iron and copper piping used where clean stainless steel or even plastic will do.

 Especially in retail stores, restaurants, and coffeeshops, we've seen the rise of edison-bulb lights hung from dark ceilings, bare of tiles, letting the piping show.
 We see iron and copper piping used as lampstands or curtain rods.

 But now, we'll start to see many more brass fixtures in bathrooms and kitchens and adorning doors and windows.

 We're starting to see a lot more rooms that can only be described as "natural getaways."
 Sometimes they're the living room, but often it's a separate room entirely.
 Almost like a greenhouse added on to the house.
 Lots of glass, lots of green.